Timeline of Mars Science Laboratory: First extended mission (October 2014 - September 2016)

-2016 events
+Second extended mission (October 2016 - September 2019)

+The second extended mission began on 1 October 2016.
+The rover explored a ridge known as the Murray Formation for most of the mission.

-As of October 3, 2016, NASA summarized the findings of the mission, thus far, as follows: "The Curiosity mission has already achieved its main goal of determining whether the landing region ever offered environmental conditions that would have been favorable for microbial life, if Mars has ever hosted life.
+As of 3 October 2016, NASA summarized the findings of the mission, thus far, as follows: "The Curiosity mission has already achieved its main goal of determining whether the landing region ever offered environmental conditions that would have been favorable for microbial life, if Mars has ever hosted life.
 The mission found evidence of ancient rivers and lakes, with a chemical energy source and all of the chemical ingredients necessary for life as we know it."
 Plans for the next two years, up to September 2018, include further explorations of the uphill slopes of Mount Sharp, including a ridge rich in the mineral hematite and a region of clay-rich bedrock.

-On December 13, 2016, NASA reported further evidence supporting habitability on Mars as the Curiosity rover climbed higher, studying younger layers, on Mount Sharp.
+On 13 December 2016, NASA reported further evidence supporting habitability on Mars as the Curiosity rover climbed higher, studying younger layers, on Mount Sharp.
 Also reported, the very soluble element boron was detected for the first time on Mars.
 Since landing on Mars in August 2012, Curiosity has driven 15.0 km and climbed 165 m in elevation.